Agha Mehdiyev: Biography

 Agha Mehdiyev was born on 21 March 1920 in Lahij, Ismailli District.
-He was graduated from Painting School named after Azim Azimzade in 1938.
+He graduated from Painting School named after Azim Azimzade in 1938.
 He participated in many exhibitions in the USSR.
 He has worked extensively on landscape and portrait genres, and also on military-patriotism.
 The artist's historical and revolutionary charts and his works on the classics of Azerbaijani literature are based on an in-depth study of the sources.

 Impressions of Turkey visit are reflected in his solo exhibition "Trip to Turkey" (1962), as well as at the exhibition "Foreign Countries Through the Eyes of Azerbaijani Artists" (1964).
 Many works from this series are included in the museum's expositions: "Istanbul in the Fog" (1960), "Bosphorus After the Rain" (1960) "Evening.
 Istanbul ”(1961) and others.

 In the scenes of A.Mehdiyev, the work, labor and rest of ordinary people were poeticized.
 In 1987 the artist created the "1937" painting.
 Agha Mehdiyev was the first painter among Azerbaijani artists, created work about repression.

 The artist was a member of the Artists' Union of the USSR since 1994.
 In 1961, 1970, 1981 and 1988 his personal exhibitions were organized in Baku.
 Agha Mehdiyev's works have been shown in Germany, Hungary, Romania, Bulgaria, Italy, Sweden, Austria, Canada, France, Japan, Poland, Spain, Turkey, Russia, United States, Egypt, Iraq and other countries.

 Agha Mehdiyev died on May 15, 2003, in Baku.